jaysoo/jaysoo.ca/_posts/2015-11-21-avoid-unnecessary-indirection.markdown

 Does this mean we shouldn't use indirection?
 Of course not!
 You will not get very far without it.
 You should think a bit before refactoring, and make sure you are actually making your code better.

-If you end up with unnecessary indirections, don't be afraid to inline your code again.
+If you end up with unnecessary indirection, don't be afraid to inline your code again.
 This way you can more easily reason about your system as a whole.
 You may then get the insight needed for your next refactor.

 Happy coding!